For discipline-specific frequently asked questions about the education and training pathway, click on the tabs below:

 Where can the workbooks be found?

-All workbooks can be found on the resources page.
+All workbooks are available on the resources page.

 Do physicians and nurse practitioners need to complete the education and training pathway to prescribe buprenorphine/naloxone?

-Physicians and nurse practitioners are not required to complete the education and training pathway in order to prescribe buprenorphine/naloxone, it is optional; however, they are strongly encouraged to take the POATSP Online Course.
+No, physicians and nurse practitioners are not required to complete the education and training pathway to prescribe buprenorphine/naloxone.
+However, it is strongly encouraged that they complete the POATSP Online Course to stay current with best practices.

 Why do nurse practitioners no longer need to complete the education and training pathway to prescribe buprenorphine/naloxone?

-Do prescribers need to obtain an exemption under subsection 56(1) of the Controlled Drugs and Substances Act (CDSA) to prescribe methadone?
+Do prescribers need an exemption under subsection 56(1) of the Controlled Drugs and Substances Act (CDSA) to prescribe methadone?

 No. As of May 19, 2018, Health Canada removed the requirement for clinicians to obtain an exemption under section 56(1) of the CDSA to prescribe and administer methadone.

-As per the Prescribing Methadone Practice Standard by the College of Physicians and Surgeons of BC, registrants who do not currently have a section 56(1) exemption, or have not prescribed in more than three years must obtain the relevant education and training through the BCCSU.
+According to the Prescribing Methadone Practice Standard from the College of Physicians and Surgeons of BC, registrants without a section 56(1) exemption, or those who have not prescribed methadone within the last three years, must complete the appropriate education and training through the BCCSU.

 Is a renewal for prescribing opioid agonist treatment (OAT) medications required?

 No renewal is required.
-Once prescribers have obtained a Proof of Completion letter does not expire (excluding direct follow up or disciplinary action from the Colleges).
+Once prescribers have obtained a Proof of Completion letter, it does not expire, except in cases where follow-up or disciplinary actions are required by their college.

-What is the current scope of practice for registered nurses (RNs) and registered psychiatric nurses’ (RPNs) prescribing of OAT medications for opioid use disorder (OUD)?
+What is the current scope of practice for registered nurses (RNs) and registered psychiatric nurses’ (RPNs) with CP-OUD?

-As of November 2023, the scope of practice includes prescribing of buprenorphine/naloxone, methadone and slow-release oral morphine (SROM).
-However, RNs and RPNs only prescribe within their individual training and competence and within any limitations placed by the employer.
-For each medication, there are specific instances where the RN or RPN must consult with or refer to a physician or nurse practitioner.
-These are outlined specifically in the decision support tools.
+As of November 2023, the scope of practice for RNs/RPNs CP-OUD includes prescribing of buprenorphine/naloxone, methadone and slow-release oral morphine (SROM).
+Starting in September 2024, extended-release buprenorphine will also be included in their scope of practice.
+RNs/RPNs CP-OUD must prescribe within the boundaries of their training competence, and employer-imposed limitations.
+There are circumstances for each medication, where consultation with or referral to a physician or nurse practitioner is required.
+These are outlined in the decision support tools.

 Medication | Initiation | Continuations (including missed doses) |